 There is a catch, however, – as a result, the Algarve has a reputation as a top tourist destination for both the Portuguese and other Europeans.

-It is also loved by British expats.
-One American expat described the consequences of such popularity: “The Algarve is dead in winter, congested in summer, and just stuffed with Brits.”
+The Algarve is most loved by British expats in particular.
+One American expat observed the consequences of such popularity: “The Algarve is dead in winter, congested in summer, and stuffed with Brits whatever the season.”

-There is, of course, a slight exaggeration to that statement, and as Brits we probably won’t mind our compatriots as much, but on the whole the author captured the essence of the Algarve – it is full of expats.
+There is, of course, a slight exaggeration to that statement, and if you are British you probably won’t mind fellow compatriots, but on the whole the author captured the essence of the Algarve – it is full of expats.

-So if you’re looking for warm weather and a bigger expat community (especially British), head to the Algarve – you will find what you want there.
+So if you’re looking for warm weather and a large expat community (especially British), head to the Algarve – you will find what you want there.

 The Algarve beaches deserve a separate mention.